List of Late Show with David Letterman episodes: February 11

 Late Show features an unusual interview with Joaquin Phoenix, there to promote Two Lovers.
 Phoenix was "sporting his Grizzly Adams beard, a black suit and dark Miami Beach grandma sunglasses" and "nervously chewed gum during the entire sitdown, often looking down as if asleep.
 He answered Letterman's queries with one or two befuddled words and acted surprised when the audience and host laughed at his apparent cluelessness."
 Daniel Kreps of Rolling Stone described Phoenix's appearance as "either Phoenix completely locked into his hoax character (the Bearded Rapper) or the most paranoid, drugged-out interview ever"; Kreps favored the hoax theory, noting that Phoenix repeatedly broke out of character, appeared to end the interview acknowledging Letterman for playing along, and noting that Casey Affleck, director of a documentary about "Phoenix's hip-hop dream, was reportedly at the CBS studios yesterday, no doubt filming this landmark interview."
 Letterman humorously closed the interview with the line, "Joaquin, I'm sorry you couldn't be here tonight."

 Entertainment Weekly pointed out that the interview was similar to one he did in October 2000 when he was there to promote his film The Yards.
 Back in 2000, executive producer Maria Pope commented on Phoenix's behavior: "The first couple of times we thought there was a gas leak in the greenroom.
 Now we've determined, no, that's just Joaquin."
 On the February 19, 2009 episode of The Late Show, Letterman told guest Barbara Walters that he believed Phoenix's performance was "a goof" but he "sure can take a punch".
 The incident was also compared to Crispin Glover's 1987 appearance on Letterman's NBC show.

 Someone claiming to have attended the taping posted on IMDb's message board, saying the appearance was performance art and Joaquin was not in his rapper persona during off-air breaks.
 According to the post, during breaks Letterman and his staff worked to quickly come up with new material before going on-air.
 After taping the interview, Joaquin thanked the audience and waved.

 Affleck's mockumentary on Phoenix, I'm Still Here, was released in 2010.
-Phoenix returned to Late Show in September 2010, and apologized to Letterman for his behaviour during his previous appearance.
+Phoenix returned to Late Show in September 2010, and he apologized to Letterman for his behaviour during his previous appearance.

+In July 2025, Phoenix talked about the interview while he was on The Late Show with Stephen Colbert.
+He called it "horrible" and said, "It was strange because in some ways, it was a success, and it was also just one of the worst nights of my life."
+He also said, "I regret it.
+I'll never do it again."